giulianopz/lfd259/chapters/1/b.md

 Containers in a Pod are started in parallel by default.
 As a result, there is no way to determine which container becomes available first inside a Pod. **initContainers** can be used to ensure some containers are ready before others in a pod.
 To support a single process running in a container, you may need logging, a proxy, or special adapter.
 These tasks are often handled by other containers in the same Pod.
 You may find the term **sidecar** for a container dedicated to performing a helper task.

+Using a single container per pod allows for the most granularity and decoupling.
+There are still some reasons to deploy multiple containers, sometimes called **composite** containers, in a single pod.
+The secondary containers can handle logging or enhance the primary, the **sidecar** concept, or acting as a proxy to the outside, the **ambassador** concept, or modifying data to meet an external format such as an **adapter**.
+All three concepts are secondary containers to perform a function the primary container does not.

 There is only one IP address per Pod with most network plugins.
 HPE Labs created a plugin which allows more than one IP per pod.
 As a result, if there is more than one container, they must share the IP.
 To communicate with each other, they can use IPC, the loopback interface, or a shared filesystem.

 Pods and other objects can be created in several ways.
 They can be created by using a **generator**, which, historically, has changed with each release: